leekevinyg/react-tag-input/README.md

 # Contributing

-To start up a dev env that runs the example react app utilizing the component:
+To start up a dev env that runs the example react app utilizing the component, checkout the project from the github homepage and run:

 * ``` npm install ```
 * ``` npm start ```